Tim-Hanson/The-Cost-of-Living-Crisis-the-Russian-War-and-How-Policy-Will-Affect-Us/README.md

 To be able to plot the regional data onto choropleths it was necessary to ensure that the regional naming convention for all data match that of the Geo-JSON.
 The chosen Geo-JSON (dataset \[8\]) used 3 letter location codes, which can be mapped from RGN20NM (regional codes), whereas the population dataset (dataset \[3\]) used LAD20CD (Local authority district code).

+A conversion table was used (dataset \[4\]) to join the corresponding LAD20CD values onto the population dataset.
 ```python
 #Source for Lookup table:
 #https://geoportal.statistics.gov.uk/datasets/ons::local-authority-district-to-region-april-2020-lookup-in-en/explore